WHAT TO EXPECT WHEN TRAVELING TO COLOMBIA IN 2021 - AKA DURING A WORLD-WIDE PANDEMIC. ALSO, WHAT DO YOU NEED TO ENTER COLOMBIA AS A TRAVELER.

-After spending the past 8 months in the USA, in a small mountain town no less, we were definitely curious to see how the rest of the world was handling 2021 - most notably the COVID pandemic.
+After spending the past 8 months in the USA, in a small mountain town no less, we were definitely curious to see how the rest of the world was handling COVID-19.
 It didn't take us long to realize that things were pretty different in Colombia, especially when it came to tourism and overall safety.

-This is our personal experience on what Colombia, more specifically the city of Cartagena, is like during 2021.
+This is our personal experience on what Colombia, and more specifically the city of Cartagena, is like presently.

 \\ Arriving in Colombia & Documentation

 Probably the thing we were most nervous about when planning to head down to Colombia was the arrival process in the country itself.
-International travel can be a bit nerve-wracking to begin with, so when you add on a global pandemic that nervousness and trepidation just amplifies.
+International travel can be a bit nerve-wracking to begin with, so when you add on a global pandemic, that nervousness and trepidation just amplifies tenfold.
 Luckily, we didn’t experience any hiccups* on our flights to Cartagena.

 When we first booked our flights to Colombia we immediately started researching what protocols were in place for landing in the country.
 Did we need a COVID test?
 Did we need to show information on vaccinations?
 Did we need to prepare for a 2-week quarantine?

-In the beginning (when we bought our tickets in mid-May) Colombia was requiring a negative COVID test result 72 hours prior to arrival in the country.
-But soon after (early June) they changed the requirements and instead were no longer requiring a negative COVID test upon entry.
+In the beginning (when we bought our tickets in mid-May 2021) Colombia was requiring a negative COVID test result 72 hours prior to arrival in the country.
+But soon after (early June 2021) they changed their requirements and instead were NO longer requiring a negative COVID test upon entry.
 And by the time we got on our flight to Cartagena, the country was allowing all international passengers (except those coming from India) to arrive without a negative COVID-19 test result or any documentation on vaccines or prior COVID diagnosis.

-But, even though they were not requiring a negative test result, they still needed every passenger to fill out a Migration Form - which you could do online (which we did), or use a printed out form, which at least in our case, was handed out by the airline (though it was only in Spanish).
+But, even though they were not requiring a negative test result, they still needed every passenger to fill out a Migration Form - which you can do online (which we did), or use a printed out form, which at least in our case, was handed out by the airline (though it was only in Spanish).
+Find the Migration Form here.

-It took about 10 minutes to fill in the form and once we landed at the airport in Cartagena, the immigration official did ask to look at the paperwork for both of us.
+It took us about 10 minutes to fill in the form.
+Then once we landed at the airport in Cartagena, the immigration official did ask to look at the paperwork for both of us.

 One thing we were really curious about when heading to Colombia was whether the tourism sector would be back in full swing.
-We had heard from travelers previously, most notably when we were in Peru a couple of years prior, that there were quite a lot of international travelers in Colombia, especially in the more popular cities (Medellin, Cartagena, etc.).
+We had heard from travelers previously, most notably when we were in Peru a couple of years prior, that there were quite a lot of international travelers in Colombia, especially in the more popular cities like Medellin, Cartagena, and Bogota.

 So we were interested to see, after a year like 2020, whether that would still be the case.